Lash mites (demodex mite) under a microscope.

 Let’s Talk Lash Mites

 Lash mites, also known as Demodex mites, are tiny a parasites that live in the hair follicles of humans and other animals.
 While they are generally harmless, in some cases they can cause irritation and other symptoms.
-In this article, we will discuss the symptoms, causes, and treatment options for lash mites.

 Symptoms of Lash Mites